Automatic Dataset Construction (ADC): Sample Collection, Data Curation, and Beyond

+\item \textbf{Duplicate Image Removal:} Web-based collection inevitably introduces duplicate images, both within a single search query and across different queries that share overlapping results.
+We apply perceptual hashing (pHash) and flag pairs with a Hamming distance below 3 as near-duplicates.
+Within-query duplicates are rare (0.38\%), reflecting the search engine's internal deduplication.
+Cross-query duplicates are more prevalent: before cleaning, 64.16\% of images appeared in more than one query; after removing duplicates, this rate drops to 52.33\%, yielding a substantially more diverse training set.

+\item \textbf{Algorithmic Label Noise Detection:} For applications where some label noise can be tolerated, existing data curation software capable of identifying and filtering out irrelevant images, such as Docta, CleanLab , and Snorkel \footnote{Docta:\url{www.docta.ai}, CleanLab:\url{www.cleanlab.ai}, Snorkel:\url{www.snorkel.ai}}, etc. For example, these tools can identify when an item is mislabeled regarding its type, material, or color.
+Finally, ADC aggregates the suggested labels recommended by the dataset curation software and removes potentially mislabeled or uncertain samples.
+For illustration, we adopt a data-centric label curation software (Docta) in Algorithm \ref{alg:docta}.
 The high-level idea of this algorithm is to estimate the essential label noise transition matrix $T\_Est$ without using ground truth labels, achieved through the consensus equations (\textbf{Part A}).
 Following this, Algorithm \ref{alg:docta} identifies those corrupted instances via the cosine similarity ranking score among features as well as a well-tailored threshold based on the obtained information (i.e., $T\_Est$), and then relabels these instances using KNN-based methods (\textbf{Part B}).
-For more details, please refer to work \cite{zhu2023unmasking, zhu2021clusterability,zhu2022detecting}.
+For more details, please refer to work \citep{zhu2023unmasking, zhu2021clusterability,zhu2022detecting}.